 Step 2: Prep Your Bathroom

-Before you clean your bathtub with bleach, open your bathroom windows and your bathroom door.
+Before you clean your dirty bathtub with bleach, open your bathroom windows and your bathroom door.
 Every time I clean with bleach, I notice I can easily get light-headed from the fumes if I forget to open a window.
 Again, although it’s an effective cleaner, bleach is a harsh chemical, so it’s important not to breathe it in for long periods of time.

 Next, remove everything from your bathtub, including shampoo bottles, loofahs, razors, and place them in a cabinet or in a different room.
 If you have a shower curtain, remove it or fold it over the curtain rod, so it doesn’t get in your way.